gllrdmaxime/Matrix_Display_Qt/README.md

 ## Features

 - Fixed $100 \times 12$ virtual LED grid to mimic a physical display.
-- Text mode with optional horizontal scrolling for long strings.
+- Text mode with horizontal scrolling for long strings or optional for short strings.
 - Clock mode with blinking separator.
-- Runtime pixel color selection.
+- Runtime pixel and background color selection.
 - Doxygen-ready API comments.

 ## Project Structure